Skip to Section Subnavigation Skip to Page Content

 Skip to Page Content

-Online learning tool for students in grades 1-5
+A fun learning opportunity for students in grades K-3 (ages 6-9)

 Established as one of Pennsylvania's first public school districts in 1834, LMSD, located in Philadelphia's historic Main Line suburbs, enjoys a rich tradition of achievement, innovation and community partnership and a longstanding reputation as one of the finest school systems in the United States.